Brach Poston, Ph.D.

 Before coming to UNLV, Poston was a project scientist at the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas in the Department of Biomedical Engineering.
 Before that position, he completed a postdoctoral research fellowship in the Human Motor Control Section, Medical Neurology Branch of the National Institute of Neurological Disorders and Stroke at the National Institutes of Health (NIH).
 He also received postdoctoral training at Arizona State University in neural and motor control.

 Poston’s research focuses on the use of non-invasive brain stimulation (transcranial direct current stimulation and transcranial magnetic stimulation) to improve motor skill learning in Parkinson’s disease, aging, and young adults.
-He also conducts research on strength training and muscle fatigue as well as concussion in boxing and mixed martial arts.
+He also conducts research on strength training and muscle fatigue.
 His Parkinson’s disease research has been funded by NIH and the Michael J. Fox Foundation.
+He is also a member of the editorial board of the Journal of Functional Morphology and Kinesiology and has served on three NASA Human Performance grant review panels.